-BREAK TIME SANCTIONS Stages Steps to be taken by staff Stage 1 - All staff Disruption to others play/unsafe behaviour (minor)/unkind behaviour If there is an occurrence of undignified behaviour the pupil is to be given a 'Minute to manage' whilst sitting on a bench (staff to be mindful of weather conditions).
+BREAK TIME SANCTIONS Stages Steps to be taken by staff STAGE 1 - ALL STAFF Disruption to others play/unsafe behaviour (minor)/unkind behaviour If there is an occurrence of undignified behaviour the pupil is to be given a 'Minute to manage' whilst sitting on a bench (staff to be mindful of weather conditions).
 The child should then have an opportunity to reflect on their behaviour with the same adult and be guided to move onto a positive activity.
-Staff to speak to the pupil/s involved and facilitate a dialogue between pupils as necessary. e.g. 'I am sorry I' / 'It would make me feel better if you' Pupils should then be directed to activities that they can engage with in a positive manner.
+Reintegrate: Staff to speak to the pupil/s involved and facilitate a dialogue between pupils as necessary. e.g. 'I am sorry I' / 'It would make me feel better if you' Reintegrate: Pupils should then be directed to activities that they can engage with in a positive manner.
 This may involve asking them to relinquish toys/equipment.
-Behaviour logged in the break time logbook when appropriate.
-Chara 2 Behaviour logged in an Individual Behaviour Log (see appendix 2) when appropriate.
-Stage 2 - Headteacher/SLT Consistently disturbing the learning of others or consistently unsafe/unkind behaviour can lead to INTERNAL EXCLUSIONS If unsuitable behaviour persists or there are instances of more serious or unsafe behaviour then the pupil is to remain with a member of the SLT for the rest of the break time.
-Behaviour logged in Behaviour logged in an Individual Behaviour Log (see appendix 2) when appropriate.
-Parents informed by class teacher at the end of the day.
-Internal exclusions as necessary to protect learning of others (parents informed).
-Pupil's behaviour monitored by class teacher and playground staff during proceeding break times Teachers or senior leaders inform the headteacher of the child who should now be formally monitored.
+If unsuitable behaviour persists or there are instances of more serious or unsafe behaviour then the pupil is to remain with a member of the leadership team for the rest of the session as required.
+KS1 &amp; FS: Teachers &amp; Leaders will work together with the parents to achieve the best possible outcomes for the pupil.
+KS2: Parents will receive copies of any KS2 Reflection Times forms: 1st, 2nd and 3rd Reflection Times in a half term: 15 minutes during lunch time [parents notified and a plan put in place] 4th, 5th and 6th Reflection Times in a half term: 30 minutes during lunch time After this, the team will meet with the parents to communicate that an internal suspension will be put in place (Stage 2).
+Behaviour logged in the Break Time Logbook and/or Individual Behaviour Log (see appendix 2) when appropriate.
+If behaviour does not improve then proceed to Stage 2.
+STAGE 2 - LEADERS Parents informed by class teacher at the end of the day.
+Consistently disturbing the learning of others or consistently unsafe/unkind behaviour Internal suspension as necessary to protect learning of others (parents informed). can lead to INTERNAL SUSPENSION Pupil's behaviour monitored by class teacher and playground staff during proceeding classroom sessions / break times as required. • Teachers or senior leaders inform the headteacher of the child who should now be formally monitored.
 The name of the pupil will go onto the Central Behaviour Record (appendix 5).
-Stage 3 - Headteacher Critical one off incidents, consistently disturbing the learning of others or consistently unsafe/unkind behaviour can lead to FIXED TERM/PERMANENT EXCLUSIONS Investigate and make a decision about consequences Behaviour logged using a Serious Incident Report (see Appendix 3) or in an Individual Behaviour Log (as appropriate) Parents called into school with clear actions communicated.
-Reference to SSB, as required.
-The Central Behaviour Record will be kept updated with the name of the pupil and the relevant actions.
+STAGE 3 - HEADTEACHER Critical one off incidents, consistently disturbing the learning of others or Investigate and make a decision about consequences.
+All voices must be heard.
+Behaviour logged using a Serious Incident Report (see Appendix 3) or in an Individual Behaviour Log (as appropriate) Parents called into school with clear actions communicated. consistently unsafe/unkind behaviour Reference to SSB/GLF, as required.

-A Break Time Sanctions Chart is displayed in the staffroom (see appendix 1).
+A Break Time Sanctions Chart for staff is displayed in the staffroom (see section 9).